Link to home pageLanguagesLink to all Bible versions on this site

 4

-1 Therefore we should fear, since a promise of entering His rest still stands, lest any one of you should expect to have come short of it.*This verse is a continuation of the whole preceding paragraph that emphasizes the need to persevere in faith, so as to enter the rest.
-If someone decides he has already fallen short, he will likely give up, stop trying.
+1 Therefore we should fear, since a promise of entering His rest still stands, lest any one of you should expect to have come short of it.[a]

 There is still a promised rest